 Rhodes himself was dead, but his sister was very insistent about how she wanted the sculpture to look.
 It nearly drove my father mad.
 She wanted a magnifying glass in his right hand, for example, to represent Rhodes’s great attention to detail.
 My father managed to persuade her a hat would be more appropriate.

 Is the hat significant?

 No, but it features virtuoso chiselling.
-Note, also, his left foot protruding over the base and the way his right hand seems to holding a shilling piece or a crust of bread.
+Note, also, his left foot protruding over the base and the way his right hand seems to be holding a shilling piece or a crust of bread.
 My father liked his sculptures to convey a story.
 This one centres on Rhodes’s famous love of pigeons.
 He wanted the viewer looking up at it from below to imagine that Rhodes was about to throw them a crumb of bread.

 I’ve read that your father completed over nine hundred sculptures over the course of his long life.
 Why is it you feel a particular attachment to this one?